Ishan27g/ryo-Faas/Readme.md

 	fmt.Println(document.CreatedAt + " " + document.Id + " ---- at GenericCb()")
 }
 func main() {

+// Http

 	// register a http method
 	FuncFw.Export.Http("HttpMethod", "/method1", HttpMethod)

+//Async

+	// register your http async method over Nats FuncFw.Export.NatsAsync("HttpAsyncMethod-Nats", "/asyncNats", HttpAsyncMethod)

-    // register your http async method
+	// or register your http async method over Http FuncFw.Export.Async("HttpAsyncMethod", "/async", HttpAsyncMethod)

-	FuncFw.Export.NatsAsync("HttpAsyncMethod", "/async", HttpAsyncMethod)
+//DataStore events

     	// register a function to be called when a new `payments` document is created FuncFw.Export.EventsFor("payments").On(store.DocumentCREATE, documentTrigger)
-    // register a function to be called when some existing `bills` document is updated FuncFw.Export.EventsFor("bills").On(store.DocumentUPDATE, documentTrigger)
+   	// register a function to be called when some existing `bills` document is updated
+	FuncFw.Export.EventsFor("bills").On(store.DocumentUPDATE, documentTrigger)
     	// register a function to be called when a known `payments` document (by its ID) is retrieved FuncFw.Export.EventsFor("payments").OnIds(store.DocumentGET, cb, "some-known-id")
     	// register a function to be called when a known `bills` document (by its ID) is retrieved FuncFw.Export.EventsFor("bills").OnIds(store.DocumentGET, cb, "some-known-id") }
 ```